pyaetheiN/Loopstudios-Landing-Page/README.md

 - using `mix-blend-mode: multiplay;` on child element to apply overlaying `linear-gradient` from parent element and `display: block;` to take up entire space in order for `linear-gradient` to work
 - removing nav menu upon clicking nav links
+- making desktop hero background image responsive using `min-height: auto` on parent element and `padding: 7rem 0` on child element

 To see how you can add code snippets, see below: